Slokem/todo-list-cli/README.md

 In one command `uv` will:

-- install the right python version is it is not already done
+- Install the right python version is it is not already done.
-- create a virtual environment `.venv` if it does not exists in this folder
+- Create a virtual environment `.venv` if it does not exists in this folder.
-- install/update dependencies in the `.venv` environment
+- Install/update dependencies in the `.venv` environment.

 ```bash
 # Please run the command at the root of the repository